Chicken Nesting Herbs: Boost Flocks Health and Happiness

 Select a sunny, well-ventilated location for your herb gardening.
 Plant and water your herbs according to their instructions.

 If your herbs are growing well, you can collect them for your chickens.
-If you are growing a large nesting herb, you can also sell it.
+Lastly, you might even sell your herbs if you grow a lot of them for nesting.

 What Herbs Will Chickens Not Eat?

-Chickens are great foragers, but some herbs may be deadly if eaten in large amounts.
+Chickens are great foragers, but some herbs can be deadly if they eat them in large amounts.
 Avoid these herbs in your garden for your chicken’s safety:

 Foxglove: Large levels of cardiac glycosides in Foxglove might harm hens.